The first and only complete copy of a jinashi shakuhachi for sale

 “When did you copy your first jinashi shakuhachi inside and out?”

 I began experimenting with copying jinashi shakuhachi back in 2007.
 In 2012 I was the first person to copy a jinashi shakuhachi inside and out, but I never sold them.
 In 2013 I sold a few from the second jinashi shakuhachi I copied which was also under the name Bell.
-I then took a long break to make a more ideal jinashi shakuhachi, to perfect my process, and to develop my bamboo eco-composite material.
+I then took a long break to make a more ideal jinashi shakuhachi for the project, to perfect my process, and to develop my bamboo eco-composite material.
 In November of 2018 I finally released the current Bell shakuhachi.
 My process continues to evolve as I refine my methods.
 I hope to eventually offer Bells which are copies of different lengths/keys and perhaps with varying bore-to-length ratios, i.e., “wide bores”.

 Countries the Bell shakuhachi calls home